Active Adults

 $3 members | $5 non-members

 Join us for our monthly Lunch & Learn as we discuss interesting topics with a local Jewish leader.
-This month Rabbi Katie Bauman from Touro Synagogue will be joining us after we have a light lunch.
+This month, Rabbi Cohen-Henriquez from Shir Chadash will be joining us after we have a light lunch.

 $3 members | $5 non-members